Locating a Nearby Religious Community

 Guilt!
 Guilt!
 Guilt!

 Sometimes students feel a little guilty being away at school if things are tough back home.
 Other times, a decision concerning values may cause a student to feel guilty because he or she is becoming more independent.
 Again, talking it through with someone not directly involved in the situation can help to clarify your options.

 Life in a college community can turn one's previously held religious beliefs upside down.
 You need to be able to discuss your doubts and certainties with someone who will listen without pressuring you to accept a prescribed set of religious rules.
 The chaplain can provide guidance and help you navigate the way.

 "My roommate went into the hospital for an appendectomy."

 Having to endure a hospital stay while away from home can be a lonely experience.
-The Chaplain will visit a student in the hospital, not to gain sickbed conversations, but to assure that student that the Stetson community is with him or her in spirit and to offer help in notifying others on campus.
+The chaplain will visit a student in the hospital, not to gain sickbed conversations, but to assure that student that the Stetson University community is with him or her in spirit and to offer help in notifying others on campus.